 During your retreat step, you can retreat any number of untapped units.
 To do this, just tap them and move them into your build zone.
 They stay face up there.
 As long as they're in your build zone, they can't attack or be attacked.
 Ignore all activated abilities of retreated units (abilities that can prevent damage are an exception-see p.
-38).
+37).
 You can put retreated units back into battle during your build step.
+A Location can't be retreated once it has been put into an arena.